w3f/polkadot-wiki/docs/general/miscellaneous.md

 ### Polkadot as a service provider

-The current state of Polkadot can be compared to a modern day ISP (internet service providers), where Polkadot is essentially providing access, or specifically, local connectivitiy to web3.
+The current state of Polkadot can be compared to a modern day ISP (internet service provider), where Polkadot is essentially providing access, or specifically, local connectivitiy to web3.

 Polkadot would require another means (or another layer) of communication to directly connect and